 Taiwan’s JD Corporation have successfully sold their Eagle electric bike – aimed at the younger end of the market – to many German companies, where the e-bike scene is booming.
-The Eagle is about to land in the UK, where they’re hoping for similar success.
+The Eagle is about to land in the

 The battery housing above the rear wheel also stands out, along with the wheels, giving the bike a rather moped like appearance.
 There’s a large range of adjustment on the seatpost, and the highly adjustable handlebar stem rakes forward and back at the touch of button, all meaning the Eagle will suit a wide range of body shapes and sizes.